 Each week, you will work across multiple products to:

-• Continually learn and leverage new technologies, patterns, practices, and identify use cases for applying them to product designs
+Continually learn and leverage new technologies, patterns and practices

-• Own the creation of simple and clear architecture specs
+Own the creation of simple and clear product specifications

 We believe in continuous growth and strive for constant improvement.
 As part of our TPM family, you will be exposed to a multitude of new technologies, products and industries on a daily basis, and our comprehensive suite of playbooks will equip you with the foundation to develop and enhance your existing expertise.